banesullivan/README/README.md

 ## 🌟 Highlights

-I think a *"Highlights"* section is one of the most important sections to include at the top of a good README.
+I think a *"Highlights"* section is one of the most important to include at the top of a good README.
 Create a simple, bulleted list of the main selling points of your software.

 Here are the main takeaways of this guide: